 - 6.1 Colleagues carry out inspections and communicate with tenants within their respective areas to ensure tenancy obligations are met.
-This includes, but is not limited to, concerns relating to security, vandalism or graffiti. - 6.2 Housing and Property colleagues work together to identify and resolve estate management problems arising in the communities where they work. - 6.3 A range of methods are available to resolve estate management problems.
-These include, but are not limited to, carrying out informal visits, issuing letters, introducing rota cards, holding close or neighbourhood meetings, recharging tenants, seeking interdicts or raising actions for specific implement.
+This includes, but is not limited to, concerns relating to security, vandalism or graffiti. - 6.2 Housing and Operations team colleagues work together to identify and resolve estate management problems arising in the communities where they work.

+- 6.3 A range of methods are available to resolve estate management problems.
+These include, but are not limited to, carrying out informal visits, issuing letters, introducing rota cards, holding close or neighbourhood meetings, recharging tenants, seeking interdicts or raising actions for specific implement. - 6.4 FHG has an eyes wide open approach to estate management and all colleagues are expected to report any issues identified out in the estate and engage with tenants where appropriate.